Put-in-Bay News March 2021

 Among those in Ottawa County receiving a grant to help keep businesses afloat after last season’s Covid pandemic was Bob Gatewood at Put-in-Bay Watercraft Rental at the South Bass Island State Park.
 The Regional Incubator for Sustainability and Entrepreneurship, or RISE, a grant program for small-business innovation, was launched in Ottawa County last fall by the Ottawa County Improvement Corporation, the Ottawa County Community Foundation, and the Burton D. Morgan Foundation.

-The $1,000 The RISE grant will allow Gatewood to put GPS units on the kayaks. boats and jet skis so they can leave the “in-sight” area and see more of the beautiful shoreline and things like the South Bass Island Lighthouse or the Benson Ford Shiphouse, plus their location can be pinpointed and found in case they get lost or encounter difficulties.
+The $1,000 RISE grant will allow Gatewood to put GPS units on the kayaks.
+Boats and jet skis so they can leave the “in-sight” area and see more of the beautiful shoreline and things like the South Bass Island Lighthouse or the Benson Ford Shiphouse, plus their location can be pinpointed and found in case they get lost or encounter difficulties.